 Note: Check marks on Community Resources indicate the resources that appear in the district.
 See User's Guide for further notes about resources shown on this map.
 Some resources may overlap or be co-located.
-Some affordable properties shown in the district had affordable restrictions but no housing units that were restricted.
+One property in District 28 had affordable restrictions but no housing units that were restricted.
+This property is not shown on the map.